 Two years after the port was established, another dream was realized, as the port of goods expanded and the passenger terminal opened.
 During World War II the port was closed and its facilities were seized, for the most part, by the British army, for the war effort.

 With the establishment of the State, it became clear how important the port was.
 The port of Tel Aviv was the only port under Jewish control.
 Its importance to the war was enormous, in order to bring supplies to the young army and to smuggle weapons necessary for the War of Independence.

 But in the 1960's, the Israeli government effectively closed the port, as well as the port of Jaffa, preferring to build the Ashdod port.
 The place was neglected and became warehouses only.
-Only in the early 2000's began the process of renovation for the neglected port and turn it into a lively recreation and recreation area.
+Only in the early 2000's began the process of renovation for the neglected port and turning it into a lively recreation area.